aljeric-alcoran/bleep-mobile/README.md

 # bleep-mobile
-Mobile version of a grocery delivery platform.
+Mobile version of the grocery delivery platform.